JamyJones/jjdgdjf/msg.md

-what is the most scary part to being a cs student
+what is the most scary part to being a med student